Emilijus Zubas

-Emilijus Zubas (born 10 July 1990) is a Lithuanian former footballer who plays as a goalkeeper.
+Emilijus Zubas (born 10 July 1990) is a Lithuanian former professional footballer who played as a goalkeeper.

 Club career

 Daugava Rīga

-Before the start of the 2013 Latvian Higher League season Zubas signed a long-term contract with Daugava Rīga moving from the Lithuanian A Lyga club FK Ekranas.
+Before the start of the 2013 Latvian Higher League season, Zubas signed a long-term contract with Daugava Rīga, moving from the Lithuanian A Lyga club FK Ekranas.
 With Artūrs Vaičulis filling the first keeper's spot, Zubas was loaned out to the Polish Ekstraklasa club GKS Bełchatów.
-Despite remarkable individual performance his club was relegated from the Ekstraklasa and Zubas returned to Daugava Rīga.
-For the second half of the 2013 season he was loaned out to the Cypriot First Division club AEK Larnaca.
-Before the start of the 2014 season Zubas was loaned to the Danish Superliga club Viborg FF.
-In July 2014 Zubas was recalled from loan and filled in Daugava's entry for the UEFA Europa League match against Aberdeen.
-Following the match he was yet again sent out on loan, returning to his former club GKS Bełchatów.
+Despite remarkable individual performance, his club was relegated from the Ekstraklasa and Zubas returned to Daugava Rīga.
+For the second half of the 2013 season, he was loaned out to the Cypriot First Division club AEK Larnaca.
+Before the start of the 2014 season, Zubas was loaned to the Danish Superliga club Viborg FF.
+In July 2014, Zubas was recalled from loan and filled in Daugava's entry for the UEFA Europa League match against Aberdeen.
+Following the match, he was yet again sent out on loan, returning to his former club GKS Bełchatów.